AN HOUR (OR SO) FROM DUBLIN - TEN OF THE BEST

 Dunlavin, Co Wicklow

-Rathsallagh HouseThe O'Flynn family's large, rambling country house is only about 90 minutes from Dublin, but - famous as it is - it could be in a different world.
-While modern amenities have of course been added and it is very professionally run by Joe O'Flynn and a long-serving staff, it still has that classic country house atmosphere with crackling log fires in elegant, comfortably furnished drawing rooms.
+Rathsallagh HouseThe O'Flynn family's large, rambling country house is only about 90 minutes from Dublin, but - famous as it is – guests often comment that it could be in a different world.
+While modern amenities have of course been added and it is very professionally run by Joe O'Flynn and a wonderful long-serving staff, it still has that classic country house atmosphere with crackling log fires in elegant, comfortably furnished drawing rooms.
 The old kitchen bar is a favourite gathering place before dinner (with fireside seats at a premium) while accommodation ranges from large rooms with great views in the old house to cottagey rooms in the stable yard.
 All are lovely in their own way, and rooms in a newer block are also traditionally furnished.
-Good food has always been central to Rathsallagh, starting with seasonal produce from the farm and the beautiful walled garden - and this lovely place has several times been a winner in our Irish Breakfast Awards.
-There's an18-hole golf course too, on site but operated under separate management.
+Good food has always been central to Rathsallagh, starting with seasonal produce from the farm and the beautiful walled garden - and, not only is dinner a special experience, but this lovely, warmly hospitable place has several times been a very deserving winner in our Irish Breakfast Awards.
+The18-hole golf course on site is operated under separate management, but non-members are welcome in the bar and restaurant.

 The White Cottages